Choco617/ErgoChoco-PCB/README.md

-# Corneus-PCB
+# ErgoChoco-PCB
- My first PCB - a de-split Corne keyboard
+ My first PCB - a de-split split layout taking my favorite design details from the Corne, Kyria, Absolem, and others.